daos-stack/daos/doc/user/posix.md

 DFuse provides File System access to DAOS through the standard libc/kernel/VFS POSIX infrastructure.
-This allows existing applications to use DAOS without modification, and provides a path to upgrade those applications to native DAOS support.
-In addition DFuse provides an Interception Library to transparrently allow POSIX clients to talk directly to DAOS servers providing OS-Bypass for I/O without modifying of recompiling of the application.
+This allows existing applications to use DAOS without modification and provides a path to upgrade those applications to native DAOS support.
+Additionally, DFuse provides an Interception Library to transparently allow POSIX clients to talk directly to DAOS servers providing OS-Bypass for I/O without modifying or recompiling of the application.

 DFuse builds heavily on DFS and data written via DFuse can be access by DFS and vice versa.

-### DFuse Deamon
+### DFuse Daemon

-The dfuse daemon runs a single instance per node to provide a user POSIX access to DAOS, it should be run with the credentials of the user and typically will be started and stopped on each compute node as part of the prolog and epilog scripts of any resource manager or scheduler in use.
+The dfuse daemon runs a single instance per node to provide a user POSIX access to DAOS, and it should be run with the credentials of the user and typically will be started and stopped on each compute node as part of the prolog and epilog scripts of any resource manager or scheduler in use.
 One dfuse daemon per node can process requests for multiple clients.